riverloopsec/ninjadiff/README.md

 ### Installation

 Copy the contents of this repository into your Binary Ninja plugin directory (`Tools`--> `Open Plugin Folder...` in Binary Ninja)

+The easiest way to do this is with `git clone --recursive …`, take care to ensure that the [Hashashin](https://github.com/riverloopsec/hashashin) sub-module get's pulled along with the rest of the repository, otherwise NinjaDiff will not function correctly.